Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Problem Formulation

 \begin{mycorollary}[Regret Bound with a Lower Bound on Signal Strength] Under the same assumptions as \Cref{thm:main regret}, suppose that the true signal strength $\|\innateopinions\|^2$ is unknown, but a lower bound $\ell_s > 0$ is known, such that $\|\innateopinions\|^2 \ge \ell_s$.
 If we set the exploration phase length $T_1 \asymp \frac{1}{\ell_s\,\kappa}\,\sqrt{T\,\log\frac{2\dimension}{\delta}}$, then the total regret $R_T$ is bounded by:

 \end{mycorollary}

-\begin{remark} The curvature parameter $\kappa$ in our RSC condition is set to $\kappa_{\min}(\mathcal{X})= \lambda_{\min}\left( \frac{1}{K} \sum_{i=1}^K \mathrm{vec}(\mat{X}_i)\mathrm{vec}(\mat{X}_i)^\top \right)$.
-This quantity serves as a crucial measure of the diversity of the available actions.
-In our framework, this global measure of arm set diversity is critical; as our error bounds scale with $1/\kappa^2$ and the regret bound scales with $1/\kappa$, a small $\kappa$ implies a weak theoretical guarantee.
+\begin{remark} The curvature parameter $\kappa$ in our RSC condition is set to $\kappa_{\min}(\mathcal{X})$.
+This quantity serves as a crucial measure of the diversity of the available actions strictly along the error manifold defined by the cone $\mathcal{C}$.
+In our framework, this parameter is critical; as our error bounds scale with $1/\kappa^2$ and the regret bound scales with $1/\kappa$, a small $\kappa$ implies a weak theoretical guarantee.
 However, for highly structured problems such as rank-one matrix recovery, this global metric can be overly pessimistic.
-We complement the theory with an empirical study in \Cref{sec:empirical-rsc}, which shows that the effective curvature in practice can be substantially higher than the worst-case bound suggested by $\kappa_{\min}(\mathcal{X})$. \end{remark}
+We complement the theory with an empirical study in \Cref{sec:empirical-rsc}, which shows that the effective curvature in practice can be substantially higher than the worst-case over the cone suggested by $\kappa_{\min}(\mathcal{X})$. \end{remark}